Alabama Criminal Court Records

 How to Find Alabama Criminal History Records

 Alabama criminal court records may not be used as alternatives to criminal history information or background checks.
 The criminal history records of residents of Alabama are maintained by the Criminal Justice Services Division of the Alabama State Bureau of Investigation.
 Unlike court records, criminal history information contains a summary of all offenses for which an individual has been found guilty and convicted.
 The record also includes arrests, pending dispositions, and information regarding nolle-pressed charges (in some cases).
+However, it excludesinmate record information for persons who are actively incarcerated.

 Criminal history records can be used for background check purposes by employers, landlords, lenders. and other certifying agencies to access an individual.
 To obtain a record, interested persons may use the state online repository or query the Alabama Law Enforcement Agency (ALEA) in person or via mail.